RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/setup.md

 # Requirements

 You should
 * use Unix or Linux based operating system.
-Windows systems may also work but is not currently supported
+Windows systems may also work but no support is provided on those platforms
 * be able connecting as super user on your computer
 * have an installed npm version  greater than or equal to 5.7.1
 * have an installed node version greater than or equal to 8.10.0